 Any person, whether deaf or not, would go online when considering a journey.
 So that’s what I did.

-I discovered you’re immediately bombarded with terminology that has no relevance to a deaf person or someone with a hearing loss.
-Words such as hidden disabilities, special assistance or PRM filled my screen (I later found out this stands for Passenger with Reduced Mobility).
+I discovered you’re immediately bombarded with terminology that has no relevance to a deaf person or someone with hearing loss.
+Words such as hidden disabilities, special assistance, or PRM filled my screen (I later found out this stands for Passenger with Reduced Mobility).

-Another website suggested that if you needed assistance, you should look for the Information Desk but didn’t explain why, or what assistance you would receive when you got there.
+Another website suggested that if you need assistance, you should look for the Information Desk but didn’t explain why or what assistance you would receive when you got there.
 Others asked passengers to make a call to ask for help.